 Grate the cucumber using the large holes in a box grater.
 You can either grate it into a sheet of paper towel and then ring it out to remove the excess liquid, or simply grate it into a bowl and then squeeze out the excess liquid with your hands.

-Add the Greek yogurt to a bowl and stir in the cucumber, garlic, oregano, dill, mint, lemon, and salt and pepper.
+Add the Greek yogurt to a bowl and stir in the cucumber, garlic, dill, mint, lemon, oregano, and salt and pepper.
 I am quite generous with the salt.
 Be sure to taste & adjust ingredients to your liking (I've included a bunch of tips/suggestions in the recipe notes).

 Let it sit for at least 10 minutes, up to a few hours so the flavors mix and intensify.
 Serve with olive oil drizzled over top.